wolandark/wim/README.md

 </p>

 # Wim
+# Version 3 has been released.
+This README is under revision

 This is a Vim configuration that gets you a similar experience as a full-featured IDE.
 Its made from the ground up from the vanilla Vim with the help of plugins and .vimrc configurations.
 You will never have to wait for an IDE to launch